 John Bradley with Yanyuwa families, Singing Saltwater Country.
 Journey to the Songlines of Carpenteria (Alen & Unwin, 2010)

 Tony Roberts, Frontier Justice, A History of the Gulf Country to 1900 (UQP, 2005). > Download pdf

-The Gulf Country Songbook (published by Waralungku Art Centre, December, 2016) is an immersive showcase of some of the many songs composed in Yanyuwa, Marra, Garrwa and Gudanji languages in the last 100 years.
+Gulf Country Songbook: The Gulf Country Songbook, published by Waralungku Art Centre (December, 2016) showcases some of the many songs composed in Yanyuwa, Marra, Garrwa and Gudanji languages in the last 100 years.
 There are songs of land rights claims, of the maranja – ‘dugong hunters of excellence’, of paddling a canoe on the sea at night, of boundary riders on a pastoral station, and Ancestral Beings journeying across country...
-‘This was our way of history keeping,’ says Allan Baker, who is learning songs from his Gudanji family.
 The Gulf Country Songbook includes Yanyuwa, Marra, Garrwa and Gudanji words of the songs and English translations / interpretations.
 Contact Waralangku Art for the CD (also QR codes) and a DVD of short documentaries. http://www.waralungku.com/content/gulf-country-songbook

 Artist's Articles and Exhibition Reviews

 Jacky Green, ‘Flow of Voices’, Arena Magazine, 2012, No. 124. > Download pdf

 Jack Green, Biography and Statement on Work, 2014. > Download pdf

 Gina Fairley on Jacky Green's Flow of Voices for Arts Hub, week of 21 April 2014. > Download as pdf